tuanway/servoyMailMerge/README.md

 # How to install
 Apache POI libraries are used to parse the documents and are required.
-Move the included POI folder to the Servoy developer's plugins directory prior to usage.
+Move the included lib folder to the Servoy developer's plugins directory prior to usage.
 Then import the mailMerge.servoy solution within the Servoy IDE.

 #Usage
 If using the solution provided, click the 'select file' button to start the utility.
 There is also an option to display converted html content in a browser post execution which is on by default.